Mini Chicken Pot Pies (gluten-free, paleo)

 - 1 large egg, beaten

 - To make the crust, stir together the flours and salt in a mixing bowl.
-Cut in the butter or shortening using a pastry cutter or your fingers until you have a crumbly mixture.
+Cut in the shortening using a pastry cutter or your fingers until you have a crumbly mixture.

 - Add the egg and water and use your hands to knead until a ball of dough forms.

 - Wrap the ball of dough in plastic wrap and place in the freezer while you make the pie filling.

 - Preheat the oven to 375 degrees fahrenheit.

 - Heat the chicken broth in a pot on medium-high heat and bring to a boil.
 Once boiling, add the whole chicken breast, cover the pot and reduce the heat to low.
 Simmer the chicken breast for 15 minutes or until done.

 - Remove the chicken to a cutting board and let rest for a minute.

 - Add the carrots, celery and onion to the pot and cook uncovered on medium heat for 3-4 minutes.
 While cooking, use two forks to shred the chicken into small pieces and set aside.

 - Add the remaining pie filling ingredients to the pot and stir to combine.
 Increase the temperature to high and boil for 2-3 minutes uncovered, to thicken the liquid.
 Then add the shredded chicken and stir.